 Why is boba called bubble tea?

 Boba is called bubble tea because the drink is made with ‘boba’ pearls.
-In the birthplace of the beloved drink, the word specifically refers to tapioca pearls and the name comes from their round shape.
-Interestingly, the word ‘boba’ (波霸) is slang for breasts in Taiwan.
+In the birthplace of the beloved drink, the word refers explicitly to tapioca pearls; the name comes from their round shape.
+Interestingly, ‘boba’ (波霸) is slang for breasts in Taiwan.

 To be clear, boba commonly refers to the drink.
 However, someone may refer to the drink as bubble tea and then mention boba in the same conversation.
-In this case, it is very likely that they mean the latter as the tapioca pearls used in the drink.
+In this case, they likely mean the latter as the tapioca pearls used in the drink.

 Breaking down bubble tea vs boba

 So, what is boba made of?
 One typically makes the beverage using tea, milk, simple syrup, and tapioca pearls.
-However, these are the ingredients used to make the classic homemade boba tea.
+However, these ingredients are used to make the classic homemade boba tea.
 In reality, there are many variations to the trendy Asian drink.

-A cafe may prepare varieties of the drink with or without tea included.
-For example, shops may prepare a trendy menu item such as strawberry boba using just milk, fresh fruit and pearls.
+A cafe may prepare a variety of drinks with or without tea.
+For example, shops may prepare a trendy menu item such as strawberry boba using just milk, fresh fruit, and pearls.
 However, many stores today allow their customers to customise their drinks to their liking.

-In most shops, many patrons are also free to choose what toppings they want to add to their drink.
-So, customers do not necessarily need to add tapioca pearls to their drink for it to be called bubble tea vs boba!
-For example, popular toppings include crystal jelly, fresh fruits, grass jelly and more.
+In most shops, patrons can also choose what toppings to add to their drinks.
+So, customers do not necessarily need to add tapioca pearls to their drink to make it called bubble tea instead of boba.
+Popular toppings include crystal jelly, fresh fruits, grass jelly, and more.

 Other Names